Air-sea rescue: Chicago Fire Department

 The Chicago Fire Department formed an Air Rescue Helicopter unit in 1965 with two Bell 47Gs at Midway Airport and operated Air Rescue and Sea Rescue as separate units until 1979.
 Originally based at Midway Airport, CFD Air Rescue operated two Bell 47Gs.
 Later, the CFD flew a Bell UH-1 "Huey" and a Bell 206L-4.
 Currently, CFD Air Sea Rescue (ASR) operates two Bell 412EPs, with two pilots and two firefighters working as rescue divers.

-Additionally, the CFD operates a dive truck "Dive Team 687" and a fast response boat, the "Eugene Blackmon 688."
+The CFD operates a dive truck "Dive Team 687" and a fast response boat, the "Eugene Blackmon 688."
 CFD practices tethered, tender-directed dive search patterns, from shore or in-water.
 CFD ASR responded to 249 water rescue incidents in 2014, and its members logged over 3200 hours of training.

-In one notable incident from 18 April 2008, CFD ASR members rescued a three-year-old child who had been submerged in 42 degree water for approximately 15 minutes.
+In a notable April 2008 incident, CFD ASR members rescued a three-year-old child who had been submerged in 42 degree water for approximately 15 minutes.
 After being resuscitated by EMS and at a paediatric trauma center, it was reported in August of that year that the child made a "complete recovery."